victimsnino/ReactivePlusPlus/docs/readme.md

 ### Operators

-**Operators** are ways to modify the **Observable**'s emissions to adapt values to the **Observer**.
+**Operators** are way to modify the **Observable**'s emissions to adapt values to the **Observer**.

-For example, we can create observable which: get chars from console input, do it till ‘0’ char, get only letters and send to observer this letters as UPPER.
+For example, we can create observable to get chars from console input, do it till ‘0’ char, get only letters and send to observer this letters as UPPER.
 With operators it is pretty simple to do it in correct way:

 ```cpp
 #include <rpp/rpp.hpp>